 7.4 Children twelve (12) years of age or under shall be accompanied and supervised by an adult at all times while on District Property.

 7.5 All pets shall be kept on leashes or otherwise restrained while on public park areas.
-No vicious or potentially dangerous animals shall be brought onto District Property.
+No vicious or potentially dangerous pets or animals shall be brought onto District park facilities.

 7.6 Glass beverage containers and metal cans (e.g., soft drinks, beer, alcoholic beverages, etc.) are strictly prohibited on public beach areas.